FAQs: Genital herpes

 Why does the information leaflet have a different dose to the prescription label on the box?

 Aciclovir can be used in many different dose regimes for different types of herpes infection.
-Dr Fox follows NICE/BNF and British Association for Sexual Health and HIV (BASHH) dose recommendations for treating genital herpes, i.e. 400mg three times a day for 5 days.
+Dr Fox follows NICE/BNF and British Association for Sexual Health and HIV (BASHH) dose recommendations for treating recurrent genital herpes outbreaks, i.e. 400mg 3 times a day for 5 days or 800mg 3 times a day for 2 days.

 I get lots of herpes outbreaks - can I take aciclovir all the time?